 It is not always necessary to use sorbent media for integrative sampling where whole-air samples can be collected over an extended period of time in Tedlar bags or in a SUMMA canister using controlled flow orifices.
 Also, these whole-air collection techniques can be used to collect instantaneous, or grab, samples where necessary; grab samples are not considered integrative.

-It is not always necessary to use active sampling methods to collect integrated samples; see passive sampling webpage for more details.
+It is not always necessary to use active sampling methods to collect integrated samples; see our passive sampling webpage for more details.